labsai/EDDI/README.md

 ## Intro

-The Chatbot System - E.D.D.I \(Enhanced Dialog Driven Intelligence\), has been developed with the focus on the use in enterprise applications as well as the ease of connecting it to other resources \(such as databases or other Services\).
+The Chatbot System - E.D.D.I \(Enhanced Dialog Driven Intelligence\), has been developed with the focus on running it in cloud environments such as plain docker, kubernetes or openshift

 The most outstanding features are: